Howard Franklin Bowker

 Howard Franklin Bowker (1889-1970) was a numismatist and philatelist, collecting and specialising in Chinese coins, stamps and banknotes.
 He created the first bibliography of Western language publications on East Asian numismatics.

 Family life

 Howard Bowker was born on 3 January 1889 in Winona, Minnesota, the third of seven children.
 After graduating from the Crane High School (Chicago) in 1903, at the age of fourteen, he went to work at the Peoples Gas Light and Coke Company to help support the family.
 He married Violetta ("Letta") in 1912.
-They had three sons: Hoawrd Franklin Bowker Jr (born 1914), Gordon Albert Bowker (born 1917), ad Irving Allen Bowker (1922-1995).
+They had three sons: Howard Franklin Bowker Jr (1914-1943), Gordon Albert Bowker (1917-1943), and Irving Allen Bowker (1922-1995).
 The first son was a Marine Corps Major; the second served in the US Navy; the third served in the US army.
 After retirement from the Navy, Bowker and his wife retired to Oakland, California.
 He died on 8 July 1970.